 Virgin: Here are people who have the Nigerian passport but have never had it stamped before.
 This makes them pay slightly higher than the regular folks which is N19,000 for a one-way trip and N34,200 for a round trip.

-Nothing Nothing: This group of travelers don’t have any of the above.
+Nothing Nothing: This group of travelers doesn’t have any of the above.
 This explains why they pay the highest price as they pay N25,000 for a one-way trip and N45,000 for a round

-* * The major reason for this differential payment is because of the number of settlements that needs be done at every border.
+* * The major reason for this differential payment is because of the number of settlements that need be done at every border.

 So, I’d tell you for free that Ghana has one of the best housing plans in west Africa, this validates the existence of numerous accommodation options for travelers.

-We opted for Airbnb, a platform which allows travelers book accommodation and get hosted by owners of the properties.
+We opted for Airbnb, a platform that allows travelers to book accommodation and get hosted by owners of the properties.

 Our apartment was Raster C’s place, somewhere in the suburbs of Accra and each of the seven of us paid N14,000 for the 3 nights we spent there (making it N4,666 per night).

 Knowing fully well how expensive eating in fancy restaurants can be, we opted for strictly street foods.
 And guess what? we never regretted the move.